cstrelioff/chrisstrelioffws-sandbox/2014/09/02/installing_virtualbox_on_ubuntu_14_04.rst

 That's it, `virtualbox`_ is installed and ready to go.
 Just bring up the *dash* and type ``virtualbox``, then click on the icon.
-Of course, you lock it to the launcher if you like.
+Of course, you can lock it to the launcher if you like.

 At this point you can install windows from an image, official media, or other source.
 I'll be using a version of windows 7 that I bought for occasions just